-Total FY 2024 Pension Appropriation: \$10.94 Billion Total FY 2025 Pension Appropriation: \$11.14 Billion Total Increase, FY 2024 to FY 2025: \$203.06 Million Total GF Increase, FY 2024 to FY 2025: \$214.99 Million
+Total FY 2024 Pension Appropriation: \$10.94 Billion Total FY 2025 Pension Appropriation: \$11.26 Billion Total Increase, FY 2024 to FY 2025: \$324.20 Million Total GF Increase, FY 2024 to FY 2025: \$354.61 Million

 This chart is meant to be an estimate only insofar as the FY 2025 appropriation by fund is concerned.
-Pursuant to P.A.
-97-0694, the State Actuary Law, the State Actuary has reviewed the State systems' preliminary FY 2025 certifications and determined them reasonable.
+The amounts in this chart reflect the State systems' preliminary FY 2025 certifications.
 Also, pursuant to P.A.
-97-0694, the State Actuary is required to conduct a review of the systems' actuarial assumptions/methods that are used to perform actuarial valuations and to determine the State contributions.
+97-0694, the State Actuary Law, the State Actuary is required to conduct a review of the systems' actuarial assumptions/methods that are used to perform actuarial valuations and to determine the State contributions.
 The State Actuary is required to recommend changes in the assumptions/methods before the State systems finalize certifications of the annual State contributions.